Imagine getting paid to do what you love.

 Speciality courses are another great way to earn more, you could specialise in photography and eventually teach that package alongside the instructor course.

 You also have the opportunity to climb the ladder and become a course director or strive for other positions.
+A diving instructor never stops learning and should continue to grow within the industry.

 If you’re a handy salesperson, then you could be an asset for dive shops.
-But obviously, you need to find one that sells equipment.
+But obviously, you need to find one that sells dive equipment.

 You will then be able to get a commission on equipment that you upsell to customers.
+If you are a diving instructor that can demonstrate strong sales experienced you will be snapped up quick.

 What is the Average Salary of a Dive Instructor?